Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Conclusion and Future Work

-In this paper, we developed a novel methodology for decentralized federated learning, in which model aggregations are carried out via peer-to-peer communications among the devices.
-To overcome the lack of a central timing coordinator, we proposed asynchronous, event-triggered communications where each device decides itself when to broadcast its model parameters to its neighbors.
-Furthermore, to alleviate the burden on straggler devices, we developed heterogeneous thresholds for the event triggering conditions in which each device determines its communication frequency according to its available bandwidth.
-Through theoretical analysis, we demonstrated that model training under our algorithm converges to the global optimal model with a $\mathcal{O}{\left( \frac{\ln{k}}{\sqrt{k}} \right)}$ rate under standard assumptions for distributed learning.
-Our analysis also considered data heterogeneity among the devices.
-We further showed that the graph of information flow among devices is connected under our method, despite the fact that sporadic communications are conducted over a time-varying network graph.
+In this paper, we develop a novel methodology for decentralized FL, in which model aggregations are performed through D2D communications among devices.
+We proposed an asynchronous, event-triggered communications mechanism in which each device decides itself when to broadcast its model parameters to its neighbors.
+Furthermore, to alleviate straggler effects, we developed personalized thresholds for event-triggering conditions in which each device determines its communication frequency according to its available bandwidth.
+Through theoretical analysis, we demonstrated that our algorithm converges to the global optimal model with a $\mathcal{O}{( \ln{k} / \sqrt{k} )}$ rate for appropriate step sizes.
+Our analysis holds for the last iterates under relaxed graph connectivity and data heterogeneity assumptions.
+To do so, we showed that the graph of information flow among devices is connected under our method, despite the fact that sporadic communications are conducted over a time-varying network graph.

+Our work also gives rise to various future directions.
+For instance, it is promising to extend our methodology to consider event-triggering in gradient computations as well, complementing the event-triggered communications framework established in this work.

+\begin{IEEEbiography}[{ }]{Shahryar Zehtabi} is a PhD student in ECE at Purdue University.
+He received his M.Sc. in ECE from Purdue University in 2024.
+He was the recipient of the 2024 Magoon Award for Graduate Teaching Assistants.
+He received a dual-degree B.Sc. in EE and CE from Amirkabir University of Technology in 2020 and 2021, respectively. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Seyyedali Hosseinalipour} is currently an Assistant Professor with the EE Department at the University at Buffalo–SUNY.
+He received his Ph.D. and M.Sc. in EE from NCSU in 2020 and 2017, respectively, and was a postdoctoral researcher at Purdue University from 2020 to 2022.
+He has won the 2020 ECE Doctoral Scholar of the Year Award and 2021 ECE Distinguished Dissertation Award at NCSU. \end{IEEEbiography}

+\begin{IEEEbiography}[{{ }}]{Christopher G. Brinton} is the Elmore Associate Professor of ECE at Purdue University.
+He received his Ph.D. and M.Sc. in EE from Princeton University in 2016 and 2013, respectively.
+He is a recipient of four of the US top early career awards, from the National Science Foundation (CAREER), Office of Naval Research (YIP), Defense Advanced Research Projects Agency (YFA), and Air Force Office of Scientific Research (YIP).
+He is also a recipient of the Intel Rising Star Faculty Award and the Qualcomm Faculty Award. \end{IEEEbiography}

 \begin{appendices}